yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-setup.md

     If you have [set an alert for replication lag](#set-up-replication-lag-alerts) on the universe, the threshold for alerting is displayed.

-1. Click **Confirm and Enable xCluster Replication**.
+1. Click **Confirm and Enable Replication**.

 YugabyteDB Anywhere proceeds to set up replication for the universe.
 How long this takes depends mainly on the amount of data that needs to be copied to the target.
+You can view the progress of xCluster tasks by navigating to the universe **Tasks** tab.

 ## Monitor replication